chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Leveraging purrr::reduce to join multiple datasets
 <a src="#leveraging-purrr-reduce"></a>

-`purrr` is a package that enhances R's functional programming toolkit for working with functions and vectors (i.e. `purrr::reduce`)
+`purrr` is a package that enhances R's functional programming toolkit for working with functions and vectors (i.e. reducing, mapping, filtering, etc.)

 In this case, we're going to use `purrr::reduce` in conjunction with `dplyr::full_join` to join all of our datasets in one line of concise, readable code